ozguryazilimas/wp-postane/yet-another-related-posts-plugin/readme.txt

 To only show recent posts, use the "recent" attribute (provide it with a number, a space, and then either "day", "week" or "month")

 `[yarpp recent="6 month"]`

+To show another post type, use the "post_type" parameter.

+`
+[yarpp post_type="page"]
+`

+If you need to provide multiple values (eg posts and pages, or a list of categorires of posts to exlude), separate them with a comma but no space.
+`
+[yarpp post_type="post,page"] - include both posts and pages in results [yarpp exclude="1,2,3"] - exclude posts with categories with IDs 1,2 and 3 `

+To adjust the weights and taxonomy requirements, provide the value as JSON (using the same structure as for `yarpp_related()` below).
+Eg

+`
+[yarpp weight='{"body":1}'] - only consider body content [yarpp weight='{"body":2,"title":2,"tax":{"category":0, "post_tag":0}}'] - give extra weight to bodies and titles, but none to categories
+[yarpp require_tax='{"category": 2, "post_tag": 0}'] - require at least one category in common
+`

 To add YARPP shortcode to your theme files (eg. single.php), use: